 Even though the other social media platforms make it easier to land a sale, Instagram is a great platform to reach a broader audience.

-The strategies will help you build your Instagram following, and these tools will show you what strategies are working best for you.
+The strategies will help you build your Instagram followers, will show you what strategies are working best.

-Dash Hudson is relatively new and provides the most detailed metrics around for Instagram.
+Dash Hudson is relatively new and provides the most detailed metrics around Instagram.

 Some of the features include: